fyngyrz/aa_macro/enhancement.md

 ## A walk through the addition process

 Suppose we want to be able to number a list with roman numerals.
 First thing that might occur to you to ask is, well, uppercase roman numerals or lowercase?
 My answer would be, clearly, it'd be nice to have both.
-But generating them twice?
+But two sets of code to generate them that way?
 Silly.
 So, the need for case conversion arises, and we have our first target.
 Which we will solve in about one minute, like this.
-First task, implement the actual function:
+First task, implement the actual
+function:

 ```python
 def upper_fn(self,tag,data):